 Research shows that it only takes the weight of a dime to reduce nerve transmission.
 Additional research has found that nerve compression can exist without pain and can cause deterioration within two weeks.
 In this pre-stressed condition, your body becomes more vulnerable to outside stresses while other people who are subluxation free may be much more resistant to stress.

 Crisis care is one way to deal with stress by only receiving chiropractic care when you are hurt.
 A better option is to make the critical transition to Lifestyle Care, keeping your nerve system healthy all the time.
-This will help you to stress less, live more, and enjoy the quality of life you deserve for 80, 90, 100 years and beyond.
+This will help you to stress less, live more, and enjoy the quality of life you deserve.
+And for 80, 90, 100 years and beyond.